kgoebber/Met_Computer_Apps/fortran_repetitive_execution/fortran-do-loops.md

 - Create a do loop to prompt the user five times for a surface pressure

-- After all five have been read, compute an average surface pressure and print to the screenÂ
+- After all five have been read, compute an average surface pressure and print to the screen